ICEMortgageTechnology/developerconnect-dotnet-bindings/DotNetBindings/Elli.Api.Services/docs/ServiceApi.md

             var apiInstance = new ServiceApi();
             var partnerId = 56;  // int? | Ellie Mae's Partner ID for the service provider.
-Partner IDs are listed on the Credit Partners and Samples page. var product = new OrderServiceRequest(); // OrderServiceRequest | The product data elements.
-Product attributes are listed on the Credit Partners and Samples page.
+Partner IDs are listed on the Credit Partners and Samples page. var product = new OrderServiceRequest(); // OrderServiceRequest | The product data elements that comprise of the transactions request object.
+Encapsulates information about the loan in whose context the service is being placed, product name, product options/configurations, service credentials to authenticate with the service provider and user preferences.

             try
             {
                 // Order Service.
-                Response result = apiInstance.OrderService(partnerId, product);
+                apiInstance.OrderService(partnerId, product);
-                Debug.WriteLine(result);
             }
             catch (Exception e)
             {